Royal Enfield Guerrilla 450 Review

 Often the adoption of RbW is accompanied by traction control, but that isn’t the case here, not that I’d really say it’s a feature that’s strictly necessary.
 But it is becoming more common, even on these small machines.

-The Guerrilla 450 rolls on a chassis designed from the start with the Guerilla and Himalayan in mind.
+The Guerrilla 450 rolls on a chassis designed from the start with the Guerrilla and Himalayan in mind.
 Including gaitered 43 mm Showa telescopic forks plus a monoshock with pre-load adjustment.

 I weigh around the 75 kg mark plus gear and found that set-up very suitable for the vast majority of conditions.
 Only the occasional big pothole was really noticeable, without impacting my line.
 I could happily just ride over most road inconsistencies, and we did test that out quite a bit.